Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 ### Parameter: `privateEndpoints.ipConfigurations`

-A list of IP configurations of the Private Endpoint.
-This will be used to map to the first-party Service endpoints.
+A list of IP configurations of the private endpoint.
+This will be used to map to the First Party Service endpoints.

 - Required: No
 - Type: array